Culture of Arkansas: Sports

 Sports are an integral part of the culture of Arkansas, and its residents enjoy participating and spectating various events throughout the year.
 One of the oldest sports in Arkansas is hunting.
 The large supply and cheap production of guns following the Civil War made it possible for many Arkansans to hunt with other men in camps.
 These hunting parties often roamed across the wilderness, eating well and imbibing frequently.
 The state created the Arkansas Game and Fish Commission in 1915 to regulate and enforce hunting.
 Today a significant portion of Arkansas's population participates in hunting animals such as duck and deer.
 Tourists also come to the state to hunt game.
 Fishing has always been popular in Arkansas.
 The sport and the state have benefited from the creation of reservoirs across Arkansas.
 Following the completion of Norfork Dam, the Norfork Tailwater and the White River have become a destination for trout fishers.
 Several smaller retirement communities such as Bull Shoals, Hot Springs Village, and Fairfield Bay have flourished due to their position on a fishing lake.
 The Buffalo National River has been preserved in its natural state by the National Park Service and is frequented by fly fishers annually.

 Football, especially collegiate football, has always been important to Arkansans, primarily because of a lack of a top level professional sports team.
 College football in Arkansas began from humble beginnings.
 The University of Arkansas first fielded a team in 1894 when football was a very dangerous game.
 Many attempts to regulate violence and use of ringers plagued the sport early on.
 Calling the Hogs is a cheer that shows support for the Razorbacks, one of the two FBS teams in the state.
 High school football also began to grow in Arkansas in the early 20th century.
 Over the years, many Arkansans have looked to the Razorbacks football team as the public image of the state.
 Following the Little Rock Nine integration crisis at Little Rock Central High School, Arkansans looked to the successful Razorback teams in the following years to repair the state's reputation.
 Although the University of Arkansas is based in Fayetteville, the Razorbacks have always played at least two games per season at War Memorial Stadium in Little Rock in an effort to keep fan support in central and south Arkansas.
 Arkansas State University joined the Football Bowl Subdivision along with the University of Arkansas in 1992 after playing in lower divisions for decades.
-However, the two schools have never played each other, due to the University of Arkansas' policy of not playing intrastate games.
+The two schools have met twice, in 1944 and 2025, with Arkansas winning both matchups.
 Six of Arkansas's smaller colleges play in the Great American Conference, with University of Arkansas at Pine Bluff playing in the Southwestern Athletic Conference and University of Central Arkansas competing in the Southland Conference.